-Your mortgage pre-approval was granted to you based on the amount of money you had at the time of the pre-approval in your savings accounts, checking accounts, retirement accounts, etc. and was based on the amount of debt you had at the time (car payments, student loans, your current mortgage if you already own a home, etc).
+Your mortgage pre-approval was granted to you based on the amount of money you had at the time of the pre-approval in your savings accounts, checking accounts, retirement accounts, etc., and the amount of debt you had at the time (car payments, student loans, your current mortgage if you already own a home, etc.).

-In addition, be sure to pay all of your monthly bills on time going forward.
-Don’t open or close any credit cards, don’t take extravagant vacations, don’t pay off any debts.
-Often buyers think it won’t make a difference if they buy a couch, new TV, etc and charge it to their credit card, but it very well could put your loan in jeopardy.
+In addition, be sure to pay all of your monthly bills on time.
+Don’t open or close any credit cards or lines of credit, don’t take out new loans, don’t take extravagant vacations, and don’t pay off any debts.
+Often buyers think it won’t make a difference if they buy a couch, new TV, etc., and charge it to their credit card, but it very well could put your loan in jeopardy.

 See Things Not to Do.
-So please do not buy ANYTHING big until after closing.
+Again, please do not buy ANYTHING big until after closing.
+Then go wild!

 If in doubt as to whether a potential purchase will affect your ability to obtain a mortgage, please speak with your mortgage lender.